The-Extra-Project/neuralangelo/README.md

 │   ├── Truck_mapping_reference.txt
 │   └── Truck_trans.txt
 ```
-3. install the bacalau and streamlit locally
+3. Install the bacalau and streamlit locally

 4. Then setup the streamlit application:
     - streamlit run dashboard/app.py
     - select the dataset and the downsampling on which you want to run the training (lower value thus better but still takes enormous time)
 --------------------------------------

 ##  About Data preparation: